 Luke and Nichole take a green persimmon, a bitter, unripe fruit, and a trowel out to the backyard.
-Luke has decided to try the government official’s suggestion of burying the persimmon for luck.
+Luke has decided to try Rachel’s suggestion of burying the persimmon for luck.
 I’m not sure if this is supposed to signify burying his bitterness or burying, and thus setting free, his unfinished/unripe situation with June, but either option would probably help his mental state.
 Hoping the persimmon fairy grants his wish will not.
 The green, unripe persimmon, with seeds that won’t grow, probably signifies that you accept this is a hopeless situation, outside of your control, and you’re ready to humbly leave it to the fates.

 June’s period of symbolic burial is over.
 The box opens automatically and she slithers out, too stiff to do more than collapse on the floor.

 Once she’s cleaned up, she’s taken to a candlelit dinner with Lawrence.
 He has a table full of food.
 She has a bowl of soup.
 He speaks kindly to her and pretends he’s fully regained his status.
 He mentions that the Council needs his help, since there are 9 Commanders in the hospital, plus another 6 dead, from some bad liquor at a Jezebels in Pennsylvania.

 Excellent work, June, Daisy and Mrs Keyes.
 Hopefully they’ll send Putnam to the front soon.

 Then the interrogation starts.
 Lawrence says they’ll hurt Hannah if she doesn’t talk.
 June doesn’t believe him.
 The one good thing she believes about Gilead is that they protect children.